 GC Factors

-GC is calculated as F GV G AV R, where GV is the amount of the GMDB and AV is the contract account value, both as of the valuation date.
-F, G and the slope and intercept for the linear function used to determine R (identified symbolically as 0 and 1) are pre-calculated factors available from the NAIC and known herein as the “pre-calculated factors.”
-The factors shall be interpolated as described in Section 6.C.6 and modified as necessary as described in Section 6.C.7 and Section 6.C.8.
+GC is calculated as F×GV-G×AV×R, where GV is the amount of the GMDB and AV is the contract account value, both as of the valuation date.
+F, G and the slope and intercept for the linear function used to determine R (identified symbolically as β1 and β2) are pre-calculated factors available from the NAIC and known herein as the “pre-calculated factors.”
+The factors shall be interpolated as described in Section 7.C.6 and modified as necessary as described in Section 7.C.7 and Section 7.C.8.

 Five Steps